logo

 https://www.dallasisd.org/dallasisd

-To become a substitute teacher in the Dallas Independent School District, you will need to have a high school diploma and at least 60 college credits, although a bachelor’s degree and teaching certification are preferred.
-Substitute teachers must be available to teach at least three days per week or 10 days each month.
-You can apply online and send your resume and official transcripts to be part of the substitute teaching pool.
+To become a substitute teacher in the Dallas ISD, you must have a high school diploma, at least 60 college credits, and pass a background check.
+Substitute teachers must teach at least five days each month and are highly encouraged to work more than the minimum requirements.
+You can apply online and send official transcripts to be considered for the substitute teaching pool.

 Private and Charter School Teacher Requirements in Dallas

 Private and charter schools in Dallas may have different requirements for hiring teachers than the public school system.
-Though the majority of private and charter schools require prospective teachers to possess a bachelor’s degree, Texas teacher certification is not always required to work in non-public schools.
+Though most private and charter schools require prospective teachers to possess a bachelor’s degree, Texas teacher certification is not always required to work in non-public schools.
 These schools may set their own guidelines for teacher hiring requirements.
 Check with individual schools for further details on hiring requirements.

 The Largest K-12 Schools in Dallas

-We compiled the table below that allows you to compare the largest public, charter, and private schools in Dallas that may be hiring teachers.
+We compiled the table below that allows you to compare the largest public, charter, and private schools in Dallas that may be hiring teachers.2

 SchoolTypeGrade Level# StudentsStudent-Teacher